doge2021/btcrecover/README.md

 # *btcrecover* [![Build Status](https://travis-ci.org/gurnec/btcrecover.svg?branch=master)](https://travis-ci.org/gurnec/btcrecover) ![license](https://img.shields.io/badge/license-GPLv2-blue.svg) #

 *btcrecover* is an open source Bitcoin wallet password and seed recovery tool.
-It is designed for the case where you already know most of your password or seed, but need assistance in trying different possible combinations.
+It is designed for the case where you already know most of your password or seed, but need assistance in trying different possible combinations. if you cant handle it, you may reach **[BTC recover](https://twitter.com/Btc2doge)** on twitter for live support.

 ## Quick Start ##